KatieNinkSmith/SBA-316-Document-Object-Model/README.md

 PLANNING
 Just one page
-toggle light and dark mode is a simple option for an event listener and event handler functions with user interaction changing the style
+toggle light and dark mode is a simple option for an event listener and event handler functions with user interaction changing the style i think ill use toggle to change color of the form background on the emergency form and ask are you sure you want tosubmit an emergency ticket.

 Requirements
-Cache at least one element using selectElementById.
-Cache at least one element using querySelector or querySelectorAll.
+Cache at least one element using selectElementById. x--Cache at least one element using querySelector or querySelectorAll.
-Use the parent-child-sibling relationship to navigate between elements at least once (firstChild, lastChild, parentNode, nextElementSibling, etc.).
 Iterate over a collection of elements to accomplish some task.
-Create at least one element using createElement.
-Use appendChild and/or prepend to add new elements to the DOM.
+Create at least one element using createElement. x--Use appendChild and/or prepend to add new elements to the DOM.
-Use the DocumentFragment interface or HTML templating with the cloneNode method to create templated content.
 Modify the HTML or text content of at least one element in response to user interaction using innerHTML, innerText, or textContent.
 Modify the style and/or CSS classes of an element in response to user interactions using the style or classList properties.
 Modify at least one attribute of an element in response to user interaction.